mtedholm/OSINT/April 2025 CTF.md

 I think our team worked REALLY well together.
 One person described it as, “No one acted like their idea was a perfect solution.
 This made it easy to ask for help and receive help.”

 I also think our team had a good balance of non-redundant areas of expertise.
 Our professions include actual cybersecurity investigation, nursing, software engineering, and ruthless freelance mercenary (writer).
-Between the four of us, we speak or read, to varying degrees, 8 or 9 languages, and
+Between the four of us, we speak or read, to varying degrees, 8 or 9 languages.

 We stayed in contact in the voice chat most of the time, which we hadn’t done last time.
 I think this made a big difference since it sped up the handoff process and made it easier / more intuitive to go back and forth, and even to multitask (e.g., talking about one case, running a search on another).
 The human voice!
 Efficiency!
 Who’d have thought?!